 Appointed as Chair of the Managing Board at the Annual General Meeting held on 19 April 2018.
 Mrs. van Velden has been a member of the Managing Board of NWB Bank since 1 January 2010 and was first appointed as member of the Managing Board on 23 April 2009.
-At the general meeting held on 15 April 2021 Mrs. van Velden was reappointed for a fourth term commencing as of 1 January 2022.
-Mrs. van Velden is also a member of the Supervisory Board of PharmAccess Group Foundation.
+At the Annual General Meeting of Shareholders held on 15 April 2021 Mrs. Van Velden was reappointed for a fourth term commencing as of 1 January 2022.
+Mrs. van Velden is also a member of the Supervisory Board of Centraal Beheer General Pension Fund, a member of the Supervisory Board of PharmAccess Group Foundation and member of the Board of Impact Economy Foundation.